shirokovnv/laravel-query-api-frontend/readme.md

 For backend usage see (this package)[https://github.com/shirokovnv/laravel-query-api-backend]

-> The package in beta-testing right now.
+> The package is in beta-testing right now.

 ## Usage